codefellows/seattle-code-javascript-401d42/class-32/warm-up/README.md

 ## Challenge

-Create both an Accordion and Tab interface, similar to the examples above.
+Create a carousel similar to the one above

 - Use Cards and Decks
 - The `.deck` is an element that wraps a list of cards
-- Apply classes of `accordion` or `tabs` to the deck to achieve the desired UI
+- Apply a class of `rotator`to the deck to achieve the desired UI
-- Each `.card` is the content shown when a given title is clicked
+- Each `.card` is the content shown as it "rotates" or "slides in"

-> What is the source of the titles for the accordion/tabs?
-> You could try and pull them from the cards, or you could have a separate nav for your deck.
-> What are the pros and cons?
+- Cards should either have a button to click or be entirely clickable
+  - Perhaps, a class on the card (as previously built) can inform this

+> Can you do this entirely with CSS?
+> If you need Javascript, use as little as possible, and use VanillaJS, not jQuery